You are here:Home - Support - Print Quality Troubleshooting Guide

 If nothing else has been able to resolving the ringing issues, then you may want to look for mechanical issues that could be causing the excessive vibrations.
 For example, there could be a loose screw or a broken bracket that is allowing excessive vibrations to occur.
 Watch your printer closely while it is running and try to identify where the vibrations are coming from.
 We’ve had many users that eventually traced these issues back to mechanical problems with the printer, so it’s worth checking if none of the suggestions above were able to help.

-Because your 3D printer includes a fixed size nozzle, you may encounter issues when printing very thin walls that are only several times larger than the nozzle diameter.
+Because your 3D printer includes a fixed size nozzle, you may encounter issues when printing very thin walls that are only a few times larger than the nozzle diameter.
 For example, if you were trying to print a 1.0mm thick wall with a 0.4mm extrusion width, you may need to make some adjustments to ensure your printer creates a completely solid wall and does not leave a gap in the middle.
 Simplify3D already includes several dedicated settings to help with thin wall printing, so we will describe the relevant settings below.

 In some cases, you may find that you have better luck changing the size of the plastic that is extruded from the nozzle.
 For example, if you were printing a 1.0mm thick wall, you could achieve a fast and strong print if your nozzle was setup to create a 0.5mm extrusion.
 This works best for parts that have fairly consistent wall thicknesses.
 You can adjust the extrusion width that the software creates by clicking “Edit Process Settings” and selecting the Extruders tab.
 Choose a manual extrusion width and enter a value of your choosing.